-We currently are accepting manuscripts for consideration for both Traditional publishing and Partnership publishing (subsidized publishing where the publisher and author share in the direct or indirect costs of publication and/or marketing).
+We accept manuscripts for consideration for both traditional publishing and partnership publishing (subsidized publishing where the publisher and author share in the direct or indirect costs of publication and/or marketing).
 The number of books we publish in any year is limited by qualified submissions by authors and by the number of client-authors that we can service fully.

 We are pursuing well-written material.
 It should be thoroughly proofread and edited for punctuation, clarity and organization to be considered.
-The manuscript does not need to be 'perfect', but it should relfect the author's best work and need little in the way of rewrites.
-Additionally, the author needs to be a good fit with Six Degrees Publishing Group.
+The manuscript does not need to be 'perfect' but it should relfect the author's best work and need little in the way of rewrites.
+Additionally, the author needs to be a good fit with Six Degrees Publishing Group or one of our other imprints.
 A good fit would be a person who is open to suggestion and constructive criticism, is communicative and readily available for consultations, is responsive, and, most of all, believes that his or her work is worth the time and effort to be successful.

 By comparison, a self-publishing company or do-it-yourself (DIY) publishing company typically will accept all manuscripts, withholds feedback and quality assurance as to content, marketing, distribution suggestions, editing and layout.
 Some DIY companies offer a la carte services that the author can choose from.
 Unfortunately, authors are not always their own best critic and may not choose the right services for their particular circumstances.
 The DIY service provider is not always up front about what the author needs for his or her book and sometimes attempt to appease the author and make a sale.